storybookjs/react-native/docs/src/pages/addons/api/index.md

 When the panel is in focus in the UI, the `active` will be true.

 As you can see, you can set any React Component as the panel.
-Currently, it's just a text.
+Currently, it's one line of text.
 But you can do anything you want.
 You should specify the panel title.
 It could be a plain text.

 ## makeDecorator API

-The `makeDecorator` API can be used to create decorators in the style of the official addons easily.
+The `makeDecorator` API can be used to create decorators in the style of the official addons.
 Use it like so:

 ```jsx
 import { makeDecorator } from '@storybook/addons';